marsupialtail/quokka/docs/docs/different.md

 ![Quokka Stream](tpch-parquet.svg)

-Quokka's DataStream API resembles Spark's DataFrame API, however is not feature complete yet.
-Importantly, Quokka doesn't yet support SQL input, though it will in the near future.
+Quokka's DataStream API resembles Spark's DataFrame API.
+However it is not feature complete yet.
+Importantly, Quokka doesn't yet have mature support for SQL inputs.
 Like Spark, Quokka's API is lazy.
 Like Spark, Quokka has a logical plan optimizer, though it is truly a baby compared to the gorilla-sized Spark Catalyst Optimizer.

 Quokka is written in Python completely on top of Ray, and integrates with Ray Data.
-I am collaborating with Ray Data team.
-If you are **running complicated Python UDFs, your SQL-ish pipeline doesn't fit Spark well (e.g. time series/feature engineering workloads) or already use Ray**, Quokka might be worth keeping on your radar.

 Like Spark, Quokka is fault tolerant and can handle worker failures, but not coordinator failures.